Lumiere-Lodi/point-of-sale/README.md

 # Important note on RSA Token

-Both the PRIVATE AND PUBLIC KEY in this repo.
+Both the PRIVATE AND PUBLIC KEY are kept in this repo since we are dealing with a POC.
+To allow all users to run the application write away.
 This is not how things should be done in production.

 The key will be kept else where.
 Github secret for example.

+## How I would normally do it:
+both files under constans: `private.pem` and `public.pem` would not be present as it will be listed under `.gitignore` every user would have to create their own RSA private and public key pair.

 # Future features